BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 estimator that would actually converge.
 MCMC gradient estimator, used normally, would have too big of a variance, and fails to train in practice.

-Second, we need the distribution parameters $\bf mu$ and $\bf \sigma$ to be differentiable in order to learn them via error backpropagation.
-Randomness wouldn't be differentiable, but a random variable, sampled from a distribution, is.
+Second, we need the parameters $\bf \mu$ and $\bf \sigma$ to be differentiable in order to learn them via error backpropagation.
+Randomness wouldn't be differentiable, but if we keep them deterministic, and inject randomness with a separate variable $\epsilon$, it keeps $\bf \mu$ and $\bf \sigma$ differentiable and lets the model learn them.

 Third, the data points in the training set might not cover the whole latent space.
 Randomness helps to partially mitigate the issue of presernce of holes in the latent space.